tidyverse/googlesheets4/README.md

 #>        other: 1000 x 26
 ```

-Lesson: googledrive provides the user-friendliest way to refer to files
+Lesson: googledrive provides the most user-friendly way to refer to
-on Google Drive, including files that are Google Sheets. googledrive
+files on Google Drive, including files that are Google Sheets.
-lets you refer to files by name or path. googlesheets4 is focused on
+googledrive lets you refer to files by name or path. googlesheets4 is
-operations specific to Sheets and is more programming oriented.
-You must
+focused on operations specific to Sheets and is more programming
-pass a file id or something that contains the file id, such as the URL
+oriented. googlesheets4 requires a file id or something that contains
-or a `dribble` object obtained via googledrive.
+the file id, such as the URL or a `dribble` object obtained via
+googledrive.

 ### Specify the range and column types